-Furnace problems are often a headache especially if you encounter them during the winter season.
-Furnace blowing out cold air rather than warm air is a big problem encountered by most of us.
+Furnace problems are often a headache, especially if you encounter them during the winter season.
+Furnace blowing out cold air rather than warm air is a big problem experienced by most of us.
 Most of us tend to ask why is my furnace blowing cold air?

 How to Fix a Furnace That is Blowing Out Cold Air

 It is a common problem that affects the older type furnaces.
 The older types of furnaces tend to have an element called pilot light.
 A pilot light is a flame present in the furnace that is used to light the burners.

 So, in case you have the older type of furnaces, you should be in an excellent position to improve to the modern kind of furnaces that do not rely on pilot lights.